 To meditate you sit comfortably and quietly with your eyes closed and effortlessly and silently inside repeat a word or a short phrase called a mantra.
 Your mantra can be any word, sound, prayer or short phrase you like that is in your native language.

 For example your mantra could be any one of the words: inner peace, effortless, compassion, love, one, calm, or gentle, or any short combination of those words.
 Your mantra can also be from your religious tradition.
 For example if you are Roman Catholic your mantra could be “Hail Mary Full of Grace”, which in Spanish would be “Ave Maria”.
 If you are Protestant your mantra could be “The Lord is my Shepherd” or “Our Father Who art in Heaven”.
 If you are Jewish your mantra could be “The Lord is my Shepherd” or “Shalom” and if you are Hindu your mantra could be “Om Sat Chit Ekam Brahma” or "So Hum".
 If you are of Tibetan Buddhist faith your mantra could be “Om Mani Padme Hum” and if you are of Islamic faith your mantra could be “Insha’Allah”.
 Your mantra could also be a simple prayer from your childhood or your family.

 To begin meditating, sit comfortably and quietly and close your eyes.
 Start by relaxing your muscles, first in your feet, calves, and thighs, and then by shrugging your shoulders and rolling your head and neck around.
-Then for the first minute sit quietly with your eyes closed.
+Then for the first minute sit quietly with your eyes closed and do nothing.
 During that minute thoughts will come and notice that those thoughts come simply and without any effort.
 Then after a minute or so, silently inside without moving your tongue or lips, start thinking your mantra in the same simple, effortless way as other thoughts came during that first minute.